CyberMiles/travis/docs/connect-testnet.rst

 Snapshot
 ********

 The easiest and fastest way to start a node is to use a snapshot.
+It is also recommended for most people.
 You can run the node inside a Docker container or on Ubuntu 16.04 / CentOS 7 servers.

-Docker
+Option 1: Docker from a snapshot
 ======

 Prerequisite